 Mr. Rovelli: Thank you, Krista.
 Thank you.
 Thank you very much.

 Ms. Tippett: Carlo Rovelli is professor of physics at Aix-Marseille University, where he is director of the quantum gravity group in the Center for Theoretical Physics.
 He is also director of the Samy Maroun Research Center for Time, Space, and the Quantum.
 His books include Seven Brief Lessons on Physics and, most recently, The Order of Time.

 Staff: On Being is Trent Gilliss, Chris Heagle, Lily Percy, Mariah Helgeson, Maia Tarrell, Marie Sambilay, Bethanie Mann, Selena Carlson, and Rigsar Wangchuck.

-Ms. Tippett: Our lovely theme music is provided and composed by Zoe Keating.
-And the last voice that you hear singing our final credits in each show is hip-hop artist Lizzo.
+Ms. Tippett: Our lovely theme music is provided and composed by Zoë Keating.
+And the last voice you hear, singing our final credits in each show, is hip-hop artist Lizzo.

 On Being was created at American Public Media.
 Our funding partners include:

 The John Templeton Foundation, supporting academic research and civil dialogue on the deepest and most perplexing questions facing humankind: Who are we?
 Why are we here?
 And Where are we going?
 To learn more, visit templeton.org.

 The Fetzer Institute, helping to build the spiritual foundation for a loving world.
 Find them at fetzer.org.